-With the rise of smart cities and increasing integration of technology into urban infrastructure and everyday life, the security vulnerabilities posed by the same technologies likewise grow, especially as cybercrimes evolve to become more sophisticated and complex.
-Cities, as centres of resources, critical infrastructure and services and information, are particularly attractive targets and hosts for cybercrimes.
-To effectively tackle such crimes in this age, cities need to embrace new mind-sets and strategies.
+With the rise of smart cities and technology in everyday life, the associated security vulnerabilities likewise grow.
+Cities, as centres of resources and critical infrastructure, are particularly attractive targets and hosts for cybercrimes.
+Cities need to embrace new mind-sets and strategies to tackle this.

 Photo of a server room